-Prior to the industrial revolution, the Borough was largely agricultural in nature and farming is still very much evident in the Borough's rural areas.
-The 18th century saw framework knitting develop as a dominant cottage industry in the East Midlands and the history of many of the Borough's towns and villages reflects that development.
-From the 19th century onwards, coal mining came to greater prominence across much of the Borough, though there are also other more localised industrial activities - the railway is key to the development of Netherfield, while brickmaking was important in Carlton and Mapperley.
+From the 19th century onwards, coal mining came to greater prominence across much of the Borough, though there are also other more localised industrial activities - the railway is key to the development of Netherfield, while brickmaking was important in Carlton and Mapperley and quarrying played a role in Linby.
 Many of these industries are closely tied to particular communities and knowledge and awareness of them and their legacies is not always widely known or shared.